AEFeinstein/Super-2023-Swadge-HW/3D-Print/README.md

 ## Acknowledgments

 * Justin Gohlke aka Eggman for being the mad scientist and dedicated printer for this project
-* The Swadge team for letting Justin and Emily go buckwild
+* The Swadge team for idea generation, continuous feedback, and general tolerance for Justin and Emily to go buckwild
+* MAGFest volunteers and employees for their overwhelming support and willingness to help push this side project
 * [OthNealDrew’s Readme template]( https://github.com/othneildrew/Best-README-Template)

 <p align="right">(<a href="#top">back to top</a>)</p>